 The term ‘children’s kitchen’ is often applied to wide selection of cooking toys.
 These can be categorized into different groups according to their sizes, functions and materials.
 The followings are the main types you will likely come across when searching for the best kitchens for toddlers:

 Mini Toy Kitchens

 A mini toy kitchen set consists of miniature versions of cooking wares and tools.
-These portable toy kitchen sets come in appealing colors and toddlers easily get attracted to them.
+These portable toys come in appealing colors and toddlers easily get attracted to them.

 Standalone (Child’s Height) Toy Kitchens